darlean-io/darlean.ts/examples/readme.md

+To educate and entertain, we have created some examples that you can look at and play with.

 # Example 1: A distributed oracle

 In this tutorial, we will show you the basics of actor oriented programming with Darlean by making a distributed oracle to which we can everything we want to know, like "What is the temperature of tomorrow?"